 Make sure both spouses understand the nature and consequences of the separation agreement

 Meet with a lawyer to discuss all questions so that all rights, entitlements and obligations are understood

 Alternatives To Court

 Not every divorce or family law matter needs to be resolved in court.
 There are alternatives, and these may provide an effective way of resolving even complex or contested issues.
 Settlement meetings, mediation, and arbitration can help spouses, parents, ex-spouses, and other parties find resolutions to their family law matters without the intervention of the court.
 This can save a considerable amount of time and money and can significantly reduce stress as well.
 Alternatives to court also foster more amicable relationships between divorcing or separating couples.

 At any point in the legal process, the parties and their lawyers may choose to sit down and discuss the issues.
 Such meetings usually take place at a lawyer’s office.
 In the meeting, the lawyers attempt to negotiate and settle the issues at hand.
 If all issues are resolved, the terms of the settlement will be incorporated into a Minutes of Settlement or Separation Agreement.

 With mediation, a neutral third party (often a senior family law practitioner who is a lawyer, retired Judge, psychologist, or social worker) will work to guide the parties to an agreement.
-Mediation can only be used if both parties agree to utilize this alternative to court.
+Mediation can only be used if both parties agree to utilize this alternative in court.
 The mediator will be chosen and paid for jointly by the parties.

 Arbitration is another alternative to litigation.
 As with mediation, both parties must consent to arbitration and jointly retain the arbitrator.
 Arbitrations are conducted by senior family law counsel or retired family law Judges.